damnbhola/Text-Editor/README.md

 # Text-Editor

-This is a text editor made using tkinter in python.
+This is a text editor made using tkinter in python